Trust Administration Our Practice is Your Solution.

 Why Are Trusts Important in Estate Planning?

-Trusts are the cornerstones of a comprehensive estate plan.
-While a trust acts similarly to a will, the process is often more private and can help beneficiaries of the estate avoid the stress that is associated with the probate process.
-Trusts can also help minimize any future family conflicts, protect assets, and maintain eligibility for certain types of benefits.
-Although many people believe that establishing a trust is only something for the very wealthy, in reality, even people of relatively modest means can often benefit from including trusts in their estate plans.
+Trusts are the foundation of a thorough estate plan.
+While a trust serves a similar role to a will, the process typically offers more privacy and can help beneficiaries avoid the challenges of probate court.
+Trusts may also help prevent conflicts among family members, protect assets, and support eligibility for certain public benefits.
+Many believe trusts serve only the wealthy, but people with modest assets often benefit from including trusts in estate plans.

 What Is the Trustee Responsible For?